Contact:

 Landfill

-Definition: What is meant by landfill
+Definition: What is meant by a landfill?

 A landfill is a purpose-built, monitored deposition site with sealing systems, leachate collection, gas management, and operating rules.
 It serves the long-term safeguarding of waste and the protection of soil, groundwater, and the atmosphere.
 Landfills are categorized into classes according to the level of requirements, based on the pollutant load and long-term behavior of the deposited waste.
 Mineral construction and demolition waste only goes to a landfill if reuse or recycling is not technically, ecologically, or economically feasible.
+In practice, this entails engineered base and cover liners, controlled water balance, and verifiable monitoring over decades.

 Structure, classes, and operation of landfills

 Modern landfills consist of a system of coordinated barriers and infrastructures.
 These include geological barriers, technical liners, drains, monitoring points, gas wells, service roads, weighing facilities, and regulated deposition areas (landfill sections or cells).
+Depending on the landfill class, composite liners (mineral plus synthetic) and redundant leachate control are standard; gas collection can be coupled with energy use where conditions permit.

 Overview of landfill classes